Employee retention is a continuous challenge for organizations, especially in this strong job market with lots of new opportunities available.

 Almost a third of respondents also didn’t feel engaged in their position, which led to them wanting to leave.

-Some described their work as boring, monotonous, and frustrating, with a lack of purpose, while others were looking for ways to develop their skills that the employer at the time didn’t offer.
+Some described their work as boring, monotonous, and frustrating, with a lack of purpose, while others were looking for ways to develop their skills that the employer didn’t offer at the time.

 One person said that it was hard to get anything done because there was too much support for old legacy systems, which made their position feel like a dead end, while another one wanted to do more meaningful work that made a difference.